Rye Health & Fitness Co-Owner Dennis Briscoe

 When it comes to New Year’s resolutions, Rye Health and Fitness co-owner Dennis Briscoe discourages making them.
 He is, however, a big believer in working on attainable goals.
 “Under-promise and over-deliver: sit less, move more, nourish your body, and appreciate each moment.”

 Briscoe’s philosophy of appreciating the process has served him well as Rye Health and Fitness enters its 13th year as Westchester’s premier, private personal training studio.
-Co-owner Mike Doody joined Briscoe in 2018 and, together, they have developed goal specific training techniques that produce optimum results.
+Co-owner Mike Doody joined Briscoe in 2018 and, together, they have developed goal specific training techniques that produce optimum results, while he also got the best Second Hand Gym Equipment just to create the best training environment possible.

 “Our mission is to ensure our clients can do what they love while performing at their peak potential,” noted Doody, an Army infantry veteran who was the head strength and conditioning coach for his battalion.